el-mat/LILO-CaPV/README.md

 * **reference.fasta** Same reference used to make the scheme file.

 ## Output
 Lilo uses the names from raw/ to name the output file.
-For a file named "sample.fastq.gz", the final assembly will be named "sample_Scaffold.fasta", and files produced during the pipeline will be in a folder called "sample".
+For a file named "test.fastq.gz", files produced during the pipeline will be in a folder called "test", and the final assembly will be named "polished_trimmed.fa.cap.contigs".
 The output will contain amplicons that had at least 40X full length coverage.
 Missing amplicons will be represented by Ns.
 Any ambiguity at overlaps will be indicated with IUPAC codes.

 ## Note
 * Use of the wrong fork for porechop will cause the pipeline to fail.
-* Currently Lilo only works on genomes with a single chromosome, but the edit to fix this is relatively simple and I will get to it.
+* LILO-CAPV only works on CAPV genomes.
-* Lilo is a work in progress and has been tested on a limited number of references, amplicon sizes, and overlap sizes, I recommend checking the results carefully for each new scheme.
+* LILO-CAPV has been adapted from Lilo.
+Lilo is a work in progress and has been tested on a limited number of references, amplicon sizes, and overlap sizes, I recommend checking the results carefully for each new scheme.
 * The pipeline currently assumes that any structural variants are contained between the primers of an amplicon and do not change the length of the amplicon by more than 5%.
 If alt amplicons produce a product of a different length to the original amplicon they may not be allocated to their amplicon.
 Editing it to work better with alt amplicons is on my to do list.
 * Should not be used with reads produced with rapid kits, the pipeline assumes the reads are the length of the amplicons.
 * Do let me know if it destroys any cities or steals everyone's left shoe.